 Guidelines and application forms are available from the MacEwan Scholarships, Awards and Bursaries database.

 Anna (nee Raycheba) Pidruchney was an Alberta homesteader, community activist, artist, and author of two books about Ukrainian Canadian pioneer life.
 She taught numerous writing classes in both the Ukrainian and English languages, and had a special interest in young people.
 This award was established in 1989, in recognition of her lifelong commitment to encouraging and promoting the works of young writers.
-Awarded to a novice writer for a literary work which includes Ukrainian Canadian characters or is based on a Ukrainian Canadian theme.
+The award is available annually to a writer for a work that includes Ukrainian Canadian content (i.e. Subject matter, theme, character or settings).
+Submissions for this year’s award must be in Ukrainian.
+Previous recipients of this award are not eligible.

-This award is made possible through an endowment established in 1989, on the occasion of William and Mary Kostash's fiftieth wedding anniversary.
+This award is made possible through an endowment established in 1989, on the occasion of William and Mary Kostash's 50th wedding anniversary.
 Both contributed significant leadership to the Ukrainian Canadian community.
-Awarded every second year (i.e., 2001, 2003, 2005) for a project that promotes Ukrainian Canadian identity through the medium of film, video or multimedia (computer generated).
+Awarded every second year (next submission year is 2016) for a project that promotes Ukrainian Canadian identity through the medium of film, video or multimedia (computer generated).

 Established through the Alberta Council for Ukrainian Arts (ACUA), a province-wide organization, to mark its 10th anniversary in 1996.
 ACUA's objective is to educate the public about the Ukrainian Arts and their development and growth.
 This award is available annually to any qualified applicant (individual or group) who, through an exhibit, tour, festival, educational program or special project, fosters a greater awareness of Ukrainian arts in Alberta.